Automattic/jetpack/readme.txt

 **Enhancements**

 * Connection: Added a new connect splash screen content.
+* Jetpack Dashboard: We removed the labels reading 'PAID' in order to introduce a better way to remark paid features.
 * General: Added support to display geo-location data added to posts and pages with Calypso.

 **Improved compatibility**